 - The tone varies depending on the circumstances.
 An unapologetic but compassionate tone is best when terminating a well-meaning employee for poor performance.
 Expressing regret is appropriate during a layoff.
 A stern tone is best when dealing with behavior resulting in an immediate termination.

-- They express ownership for the decision.
+- They express ownership of the decision.
 “We need to …” or “We have to …” opens the door to debate.
-“We have decided to …” is more firm.
-If you’re the sole owner/manager at a small business, you can change “we” to “I” as appropriate.
+“We have decided to …” is firmer.
+If you’re the sole owner/manager of a small business, you can change “we” to “I” as appropriate.

 Continuing the conversation with logistical concerns

 At this point, it’s best to continue directly with the logistics of the termination.
 This serves two purposes.
 Firstly, most of the questions that the employee has about their termination will probably be answered during this part of the conversation anyway.
 Secondly, this gives the employee a moment to gather their thoughts and sort through their emotions before being expected to respond.